colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 # Fast-Least-Squares-Monte-Carlo
 Fast implementation of Least-Squares Monte Carlo aka Longstaff Schwartz in C++.
+This project is in early stages.